Resource Efficiency

 Central Retail has established comprehensive environmental policies and practices covering resource management, including the Environmental Policy, the Plastic & Packaging Reduction Guidelines, and the Food Loss & Waste Reduction Guidelines.
 These policies serve as guidelines for employees and stakeholders across all business units to ensure effective and consistent environmental management.
 In addition, Central Retail has developed practices in alignment with international standards.
 Notably, OfficeMate Logistics, a subsidiary of Central Retail has obtained ISO 14001:2015 certification, an international standard for environmental management systems.

 Additionally, Central Retail has introduced the ReNEW strategy, an environmental action plan aimed at achieving net-zero greenhouse gas emissions by 2050.
-This strategy is based on circular economy principles and systematic resource management, encompassing energy, water, packaging, and waste management, as well as food loss and waste reduction throughout the value chain.
+This strategy is based on circular economy principles and systematic resource management, including energy, water, packaging, and waste management, as well as food loss and waste reduction throughout the value chain.
 Central Retail also prioritizes raising environmental awareness among employees and stakeholders through training programs focused on resource management, climate change, and responsible sourcing.
 Furthermore, it fosters collaboration among employees, partners, and customers to drive collective action and create long-term positive environmental impacts.

 Energy Management